Categories: TOP NEWS Corruption

 On April 11, 2022, the Ministry of Defense enters into a large contract for the supply of critically needed items at that time: 20 thousand ballistic helmets, 20 thousand body armor and 40 thousand armor plates for them.
 The transaction amount is 24.5 million euros with 100% prepayment.

 It is after this transaction that a certain Polish company “Alfa” will appear in the MOU contracts.
 Its appearance will mark not the entry into a great international success story, but the saga of one of the top 10 largest debtors of the Ministry of Defense.
-At the beginning of 2023, Alfa had debts to the Ministry of Education and Science of more than three and a half billion hryvnia under various contracts.
+At the beginning of 2023, Alfa had debts to the Ministry of Education of Ukraine under various contracts of more than three and a half billion hryvnia.

 And despite the facts of supply disruptions, on October 25, 2022, the Ministry of Defense again orders another 20 thousand helmets and 50 thousand body armor from Alfa worth almost 50 million euros.
 This time there was no prepayment.